 Cat dandruff is a lot like human dandruff; it is the skin scaling off because it is dry.
 Though not often a serious disorder, it could also indicate that there is something else wrong with the cat.
 The thing that cat owners should watch for is their cat scratching too much, because that could further damage the skin and cause open sores which could become infected.
 This is especially true with outdoor cats, where the environment is far less clean.

-Three Major Factors of Cat Dandruff:
+Major Causes of Cat Dandruff

-- During a hot summer, overexposure to the heat may result in the cat’s skin becoming extremely dry.
+- During a hot summer, overexposure to heat may result in the cat’s skin becoming extremely dry.

 - Obesity is also another factor causing dandruff in cats.
-The dry, flaky skin is evident in the base of the tail or in the lower back because overweight cats find it hard to reach these areas when they clean their furs.
+The dry, flaky skin is evident in the base of the tail or in the lower back because overweight cats find it hard to reach these areas when they clean their fur.

-- The third contributing factor to this health condition is the use of cat dandruff shampoo.
+- Another contributing factor to this health condition is the use of cat dandruff shampoo.
 Cats produce natural oils in their skin which, when bathed too often, is removed, causing the dryness of their skin.
 If the cat’s fur and skin is not rinsed well, the small amount of shampoo that is left on their skin forms into white specks of dandruff.

 While most treatments and medications will address the cause of your cat's dandruff, the itching and discomfort will not go away until the dandruff is completely eliminated, which could take some time.
 In addition to remedies like cat dandruff shampoos, sprays, and creams, there are a few other things you can do to help your kitty find relief: